Ipoh Street Art & Mural Art In Ipoh

 10. Pair Of Tin Miners

-A couple of women miners (not too sure about the second one) may be found at an awkward corner close to BookXcess Kong Heng.
+A couple of miners may be found at an awkward corner close to BookXcess Kong Heng.

 11. Waiting For Business

-At the back of a car repair shop just beside a car park, is this full-sized mural of a man lounging in his shop of kites, lanterns, pomelo, and garlands of flowers.
+At the back of a car repair shop (WF Tyre Service Centre) beside a car park, is a full-sized mural of a man lounging in his shop of kites, lanterns, pomelo, and garlands of flowers.

 12. Balancing Act